-Millennials Matter – but don’t forget Gen-X
+Millennials Matter – but don’t forget Gen-X when choosing target markets.

 Businesses big and small are being told with increasing urgency to shift their focus and their customer experience to Millennial consumers.
 A quick search online will fill your screen stats, facts and opinions about the tsunami of change that’s afoot now that Millennials outnumber Baby Boomers – who for many businesses have been the generation to pay attention to when it comes to spending their marketing dollars.
 So what does it all mean for your business?